-We have audited the accompanying consolidated financial statements of Costar Technologies, Inc. and its subsidiaries (the Company), which comprise the consolidated balance sheets as of December 31, 2016 and 2015, the related consolidated statements of income, changes in stockholders' equity and cash flows for the years then ended, and the related notes to the consolidated financial statements (collectively, the financial statements).
+We have audited the accompanying consolidated financial statements of Costar Technologies, Inc. and Subsidiaries, which comprise the balance sheet as of December 31, 2017, and the related statements of operations, changes in stockholders' equity and cash flows for the year then ended, and the related notes to the consolidated financial statements.